hydroid7/GrblPlasma/README.md

 # Features
 - All original GRBL features left intact
-- Setup for Dual Y (Most plasma machines are dual Y gantry's)
+- Setup for Dual X (Most plasma machines are dual Y gantry's)
 - Cyclic redundancy check on Gcode stream to controller.
 This is absolutly critical for noisy environments, like plasma cutting.
 Without this a dropped byte or framming issue during the gcode stream can cause your machine to go places it's not supposed to!
 - Built in Arc Voltage Torch Height Control.
 Uses A0 to read arc voltage from the plasma cutter and makes adjustments on a 1ms intervol.